 1976 – The Greater University Tutoring Service was established with a grant from WSA as a parallel tutoring service to HASH for students living off campus.

 1979 – GUTS and HASH were unified under one administrative staff with a Board of Advisors, now known as GUTS-HASH.

-In 1979, GUTS and HASH were unified under one administrative staff with a Board of Advisors.
-The name GUTS/HASH remained in place until May 1992 when it was shortened simply to Greater University Tutoring Service, or GUTS.
-It was felt this name change more accurately reflects the university-wide services offered by our program.
-Since 1992, minor changes in program names and staff position titles have been made.
-One of the more recent changes to the program includes our partnership since 2008-2009 with the Center for First-Year Experience, which supervises the GUTS Directors.
+1992 – In May, the name GUTS-HASH was shortened to GUTS (The Greater University Tutoring Service).
+It was felt this name change more accurately reflects the university-wide services offered by our programs.
+Since then, minor changes in program names and staff position titles have been made.

-During the 2018-2019 academic year, GUTS will transition from a Registered Student Organization (RSO) funded by allocable segregated fees to an RSO funded by non-allocable segregated fees.
+2018-2019 – GUTS transitioned from a Registered Student Organization (RSO) funded by allocable segregated fees to an RSO funded by non-allocable segregated fees.
 In addition to this funding change, GUTS is now supported by a full-time professional staff member to help manage the transition, oversee GUTS administrative operations, and maintain relationships with the larger learning support community across campus.

 2022 – GUTS ended a partnership with the Center for First-Year Experience and moved into the Office of Academic & Career Success in the Division for Teaching and Learning.

 2023 – GUTS transitioned from a Registered Student Organization (RSO) funded by non-allocable segregated fees to a RSO funded by the University.
 In addition to this funding change, GUTS is now supported by 2 professional staff members in the Office of Academic & Career Success.